 Coordinator: Jean-Pierre Ponssard

-Acknowledgements: This third workshop is sponsored by the EDF-Ecole Polytechnique chair for Sustainable Development and by the Chair Energy and Prosperity: Financing and Evaluation of the Energy Transition (Ademe, Air Liquide, Agence Française du Développement, Caisse des Dépôts, Fondation du Risque, Mirova, Schneider Electric, SNCF with scientific affiliation to Ecole Polytechnique, Ecole Normale Supérieure and Ecole Nationale des Statistiques et de l’Administration Economique).
+Acknowledgements: This third workshop is sponsored by the Chair Energy and Prosperity: Financing and Evaluation of the Energy Transition hosted by the Risk Foundation (Ademe, Air Liquide, Agence Française du Développement, Caisse des Dépôts, Mirova, Schneider Electric, SNCF with scientific affiliation to Ecole Polytechnique, Ecole Normale Supérieure and Ecole Nationale des Statistiques et de l’Administration Economique) and The EDF-Ecole Polytechnique chair for Sustainable Development.
+Partial support is also acknowledged from ANR/Investissements d’avenir and the Momentom project.